 Located at the very top of the Baltics, Tallinn makes you wonder.
 What does it look like?
 How’s the atmosphere?
 Many visitors of the city spend much of their time visiting the “must-sees” like the beautiful architectural buildings, cathedrals and the great museums that Tallinn has to offer.
 Nothing wrong with that of course, but you will spend much of your time queuing with fellow tourists.

-According to our Spotters, it’s a city like no other one.
+According to our Spotters, it’s a city like no other.
 It’s small, yet lies next to the never-ending sea.
 It’s buzzing with new initiatives, but also has the historical Old Town on offer.
 There’s something for everyone.
-We’ll take you on a tour and time travel through the city.
-From ‘Museum of the Year 2008’ to medieval ruins.
-Here are some unique gems spotted by our locals.
+We’ll take you on a tour and time travel through the city, from medieval ruins to “Museum of the Year 2008”.
+Here are twelve unique gems spotted by our locals.

 Museum of the year

 KUMU has been one of the most monumental cultural projects in Estonia since the beginning of the ’90s.
 This modern structure has gained worldwide recognition and fits into real international dimensions.
 In 2008 KUMU was declared the winner of the European Museum of the Year Award.